4 Ways to Relieve Muscle Soreness and Pain

 If you’ve worked out or done some sort of physically stressful activity you’ve probably noticed that your muscles tend to feel really sore a day or two after.
 This is called delayed onset muscle soreness.
 Now everyone I know hates this sore muscle problem due to the fact that it hurts to really do anything involving those muscles.
 Although I do like the soreness only the fact that I know I was working fairly hard.
 However, I always wish that the pain wouldn’t take so long to go away because it can interfere with daily activities.
 So, I went to try and find different ideas on how to relieve muscle soreness.
 Some ideas I found included doing this like:

 Taking an Ice Bath

-Take an Ice Bath- Many athletes do this because it helps with the acid in your body that lead to the muscle soreness.
-This helps boost the recovery time greatly… or so I’ve been told.
+Many athletes do this because it helps with the acid in your body which leads to muscle soreness.
+This helps in muscle pain relief fast … or so I’ve been told.

-Active Recovery- some athletes participate in active recovery instead of complete rest.
-This means that after a hard workout or a big competition instead of resting the following days athletes workout at lower intensities.
-Some studies have shown that this may help lactic acid removal and speed recovery time
+Some athletes participate in active recovery instead of complete rest.
+This means that after a hard workout or a big competition instead of resting the following day athletes work out at lower intensities.
+Some studies have shown that this may help with lactic acid removal and speed recovery time for sore muscles.

 Always remember to warm up and stretch before doing any sort of workout or strenuous physical activity.
 This will help keep you from getting injured.